 To get a striking experience of how this is the case for a wide variety of color combinations and corresponding ray strengths, have a look at this video.

-This brings us to a final point, namely similarity and differences to other, known effects.
+This brings us to a last point, namely similarity and differences to other, known effects.
 We have covered much of these already in the introduction to our paper, but this observation re color above (in addition to the considerations re Fourier Transform and luminance defined streaks we discuss in the paper) provides further evidence that we are dealing with a distinct phenomenon here:

 As noted above, Scintillating Starbursts of any color yield either rays that are darker than the background, brighter than the background, or no rays.
 They do not yield colored rays.
 In contrast, the pincushion illusion does.
 Here, we made radial versions of the pincushion grids featured here.
 The illusory color is quite striking and clearly evident.